 OUT OF NETWORK

-Depending on the individual plan and insurance provider, many patients are free to see a doctor or use a pharmacy of their choosing if they are out of network.
-Out of network providers have not agreed to a set fee schedule with insurance companies and are therefore free to charge for their services individually.
+Depending on the individual plan and insurance provider, many patients are free to see a doctor or use a pharmacy of their choosing if they are Out of Network (OON).
+Out of Network providers have not agreed to a set fee schedule with insurance companies and are therefore free to charge for their services individually.
 Depending on the plan, the insurance company may agree to pay for a smaller percentage of the services, with the patient responsible for covering the rest.

 WHAT TO KNOW ABOUT CHOOSING AN OUT OF NETWORK MEDICAL PROVIDER